VLSI-Learnings/Digital-VLSI/Verilog/verilog_primer.md

     endmodule
   ```

+* **Test Bench**
+  * The stimulus (i.e.. the logic values of the inputs to a circuit) that tests the functionality of the design is called a Test bench

 **Identifiers:**

 * An identifier in Verilog HDL is any sequence of letters,digits,the $ character, and the _ (underscore) character, with the restriction that the first character must be a letter or an underscore.